Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-blur-filter.md

 ## Applying the Filter Directly

-We can however also omit the sprite and use the filters as such:
+We can, however also omit the sprite and use the filters as such:

 ```html
 <svg